KimRass/warehouse/Database/README.md

 ## Alternate Key
 - A table can have multiple choices for a primary key but only one can be set as the primary key.
 All the keys which are not primary key are called an Alternate Key.
 ## Foreign Key
 - Foreign key is a column that creates a relationship between two tables.
-The purpose of Foreign keys is to maintain data integrity and allow navigation between two different instances of an entity.
+The purpose of foreign keys is to maintain data integrity and allow navigation between two different instances of an entity.
 - Foreign Key is used to prevent actions that would destroy links between tables.
 It is a field (or collection of fields) in one table, that refers to the primary key in another table.
 The table with the foreign key is called the child table, and the table with the primary key is called the referenced or parent table.
 - Foreign key prevents invalid data from being inserted into the foreign key column, because it has to be one of the values contained in the parent table.
 ## Compound Key